Honeymoon to Quarantine: Love in the Time of Coronavirus

 Our New York-based producer of "Sound Field," Josef, wonders how, if New York City goes on lockdown, he's supposed to get clean underwear.
 Not a problem for you guys, right?

 Ben: We stay stocked.
-(Tommy John®, I'm ready for my endorsement.)
+(Ready for my endorsement, Tommy John®.)

 When can you get tested for the coronavirus?